|About this course:|

 |No residential school|

 What is the nature and value of heritage?
 Why are certain objects, places and practices considered more worthy of protection than others?
-This course will introduce you to the study of heritage and its function at local, regional, national and global levels.
+This module will introduce you to the study of heritage and its function at local, regional, national and global levels.
 You’ll develop a critical understanding of how heritage is created and consumed across different cultures, and the roles heritage fulfils in contemporary and past societies.
 Using case material from around the world you’ll explore the global scope of heritage, from the ways in which local communities use heritage to build their own sense of identity, to the ways in which the state employs heritage in nation building.

 Modules at Level 2 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.